jacobhood/Challonge-DotNet/README.md

 }
 ```
-Now you can inject an `IChallongeClient` into your controllers:
+Now, add the appropriate `using` directives and inject `IChallongeClient` into your controllers:

 ```C#
 public class HomeController : Controller